alverena/documentation/user_guide_roles/marketing_tools/sending_abandoned_cart_campaigns.rst

 It is time to create automation for your campaign in MailChimp:

--  Click on the :guilabel:`Automation` tab in the upper menu.
+-  Click the :guilabel:`Automation` tab in the upper menu.

--  Click :guilabel:`Add Automation` in the upper right corner.
+-  Click :guilabel:`Add Automation` in the upper-right corner.

 |